stestoltz/cQuents/README.md

 Literals are used when displaying your output.
 Front literals are prepended to your output, and back literals are appended to it.
 The default between literal is `,`.
 The between literal replaces `,` as the list delimiter.

 Once `#`, `=`, `$`, or `"` are read, the literals are done.

+If literals are used (with either `@` or `'`) after the above symbols are read, they will act like strings, and the interpreter will attempt to work with them as strings.

 ### Default Input